7 Signs You Need to Hire a Chief of Staff

 For family offices specifically, the inflection point often arrives when the principal’s time becomes the scarcest and most valuable resource in the operation.
 When every hour you spend on logistics is an hour you cannot spend on investment decisions, family governance, or philanthropic strategy, a chief of staff pays for itself quickly.

-Chief of Staff vs. Executive Assistant: What Is the Difference?
+Chief of Staff vs. Executive Support: Key Distinctions

 One of the most common mistakes is assuming a chief of staff and an executive assistant are interchangeable.
 They are not.
 Here is how the two roles differ: